enriquefuzzy/playwright-javascript/README.md

 ## Description

+Page object files are in `/pages` folder.

+Spec files that contain tests are in `/tests` folder.

-Automate "Dogs" and "Cats" Google searches in `google-search.spec.js`
+- Automates "Dogs" and "Cats" Google searches in `google-search.spec.js`
+- Automates GET, POST, PUT, PATCH, and DELETE requests from `https://reqres.in` in `/api/reqres.spec.js`

 ## Execute tests